pism/pism/examples/jako/README.md

     $ python pism_regional.py -i gr1km.nc -o jakomask.nc -x 360,382 -y 1135,1176 -b 50

-This also generates the file `jakomask.nc` used in the rest of the script.
+The options `-x 360,382 -y 1135,1176` identify the grid indices of the terminus rectangle.
+Thus this command also generates the file `jakomask.nc` used in the rest of the script.

 Such a step is exactly what is needed to have more precise control over the identification of a terminus rectangle.
 You may need to re-create the region